Last updated: May 2021

 The gold standard for stabilizing a video feed is to use a gimbal, a motorized device that makes tiny adjustments to keep the camera level even when held freehand.
 The top manufacturer of gimbals for the consumer market is DJI, a company famous for drone manufacturing – turns out that the technology necessary to keep drones and cameras level is very similar!

 A gimbal will provide the most stable video feed, but it has both the pro and con of requiring the avatar to hold the handle during filming, leaving only one hand free to manipulate objects.
-As such, you may prefer a different approach that mounts the cameraphone on the avatar’s body.
+As such, many live escape room operators prefer a different approach that mounts the cameraphone on the avatar’s body.

 We strongly advise against a head mounted camera – it feels the most intuitive because it places the camera nearest to the gamemaster’s eyes, but it also creates the shakiest video feed because your head is constantly moving while hosting a game.
 A much better approach is a neck or chest mount.